jacoballen4534/cs723-AS1-Frequency-Relay/README.md

 5. (Optional) To view the output, you can view the STDOUT by running `nios2-terminal` from the command shell
    - TODO: Pipe into python app, `nios2-terminal | python3 app.py`

+# Running The Simulator

+Similar to the real-board instructions, there are 4 options to run this project.
+If one does not work, please try the next option.

+Additional things to note:

+1. The command window must be in focus (not the display app) in order to inputs to be registered.
+2. The slide switches are mapped to keys F1 - F10
+3. The push buttons are mapped to keys `z,x,c,v` (z = maintenance toggle).
+4. `q` will quit the simulator and close the app.
+5. The LCD is shown inside the display app.

+### First Option

+Open navigate to <path/to/repo>/cs723-AS1 and double click on `run_simulator.bat`

+### Second Option

+1. Open a terminal (tested using GitBash, do not use the nios command shell)

+2. Navigate to <path/to/repo>/cs723-AS1 directory.

+3. Run the command `./start.sh simulator app` to build and launch the simulator with the display app.

+4. (Optional) Run `./start.sh simulator clean` to remove the generated object and dependency files.

+### Third Option

+1. Open a terminal (tested using GitBash, do not use the nios command shell)

+2. Navigate to <path/to/repo>/cs723-AS1/Simulations/gp21_cs723_a1/Build directory.

+3. Run the command `make` to build simulator.

+4. Run the command `./gp21_cs723_a1_simulator.exe | ../../../App/dist/display_app.exe` to run the frequency analyser and connect it to the display app.

+5. (Optional) Run `make clean` to remove the generated object and dependency files.

+### Forth Option

+If the keyboard input is just getting printed on the git-bash console and the simulator does not respond to them, you will need to use the Command Prompt instead.

+NOTE: Still build the project with git-bash.

+1. Open a terminal (tested using GitBash)

+2. Navigate to <path/to/repo>/cs723-AS1/Simulations/gp21_cs723_a1/Build directory.

+3. Run the command `make` to build simulator.

+4. Open Command Prompt

+5. Navigate to <path/to/repo>\cs723-AS1\Simulations\gp21_cs723_a1\Build directory.

+6. In the Command Prompt window, run the command `gp21_cs723_a1_simulator.exe | ..\..\..\App\dist\display_app.exe` to run the frequency analyser and connect it to the display app.

 # Common Simulator Issues